TeaBreak-Tech/lrn_notes_xn/README.md

 # lrn_notes_xn

-A little white is learning Django, and here is how he realized his tininess.
+A little white is learning Django, and here is how he realized his tininess...